Jackachao0618/PiResNet-2.0/README.md

 # PiResNet-2.0: Data-driven Turbulence Modeling
-This code is an advanced version of original PiResNet at https://github.com/Jackachao0618/PiResNet.
+This model is an advanced version of original PiResNet at https://github.com/Jackachao0618/PiResNet.
+All codes on this page are publicly avialable.
+Please refer to the following pubilications when using this code.
-When using this code and our model, the following citations are suggested:

 #### For journal articles, proceeddings, etc..., we suggest:

+Chao Jiang, Junyi Mi, Ruilin Chen, Shujin Laima, and Hui Li.
+"Machine Learning a General-purpose Turbulence Model embedded with Invariance and Realizability."
+Computer Methods in Applied Mechanics and Engineering (preparation).

 Chao Jiang, Ruilin Chen, Junyi Mi, Ricardo Vinuesa, Shujin Laima, and Hui Li.
 "Data-driven Realizable Turbulence Modeling Using a Physics-informed Deep Residual Neural Network."
 Physics of Fluids (submitted).

-Chao Jiang, Junyi Mi, Ruilin Chen, Shujin Laima, and Hui Li.
-"Machine Learning a General-purpose Turbulence Model embedded with Invariance and Realizability."
-Computer Methods in Applied Mechanics and Engineering (preparation).

 Also see: